BoboTiG/python-mss/docs/source/api.rst

         :return str: The created file.

-        Helper to save the screen shot of the first monitor, by default.
+        Helper to save the screenshot of the first monitor, by default.
         You can pass the same arguments as for :meth:`save()`.

         .. versionadded:: 3.0.0

 .. class:: ScreenShot

-    Screen shot object.
+    Screenshot object.

     .. note::